EthicalML/awesome-production-machine-learning/CONTRIBUTING.md

 This principle of "disagree and commit" from a maintainer's perspective is used as the decision making framework to add contributions.

-This is necessary due to the active contributions which require an efficient decision process to avoid a [3 line PRs resulting in 100 line discussion](https://github.com/EthicalML/awesome-production-machine-learning/pull/379).
+This is necessary due to the active contributions which require an efficient decision process to avoid a [3 line PRs resulting in a discussion 10x longer](https://github.com/EthicalML/awesome-production-machine-learning/pull/379).

 We use the following decision process to review PRs/issues: